 - What are the barriers and obstacles for us putting wild pedagogies into practice in higher education?

 Participants will experience first-hand the nature, benefits and challenges for using outdoor learning environments, identify key elements behind a wild pedagogical and identify potential strategies for future innovation in this area.

-For more information, contact Paul Warwick (firstname.lastname@example.org).
+For more information and details of when this event will run, please contact Paul Warwick (firstname.lastname@example.org).